 Clinical data registries are useful across many parts of healthcare.
 One of their most valuable purposes is post-market surveillance.

 Let’s dig into how registries are used in post-market surveillance, starting with some key definitions.
-In this post we will cover:

 Post-market surveillance (also called post-marketing surveillance) demonstrates the real-world safety and effectiveness of medical devices and pharmaceuticals.